NOTE: We do not represent individuals who are victims of cyber-fraud.

 4. Contractors providing products with inadequate cybersecurity measures

 On a basic level, the Government purchases a lot of hardware and software from private companies.
-Obviously, the Government is paying not just for the product to be functional, but for it to also be free of malicious code.
+Obviously, the Government is paying not just for the product to be functional, but for it also to be free of malicious code.
 If these products have viruses or other known defects, the seller could be liable under the False Claims Act.
-The SolarWinds software—which had malware inserted into various systems via its own updates—is a prime example of this.
+The SolarWinds software—which had malware inserted into various systems via its updates—is a prime example of this.

 As another example, in 2018, the city of Atlanta was the subject of a ransomware attack.
 The city spent over $2.6 million to recover from the attack.
 If a whistleblower knew and could show that a contractor had misled the city about the cybersecurity suite it was supposedly providing, they could have a potential False Claims Act case.

-5. Failing to timely report suspected breaches
+5. Failing to report suspected breaches timely

 Data breaches are big news, as banks, hotel chains, retailers, and social media companies have all been hit by hackers.
 And subsequently, many were hit with lawsuits for failing to protect their customers’ information.
 (You can go to haveibeenpwned.com to see if your information has been previously hacked.)